DanielOgorchock/ST_Anything/README.md

 - v1.5 2015-12-06 Added Alarm_Panel MEGA 2560 example, as well as adding Smoke Detector capability
 - v1.6 2017-02-11 Final release prior to the new version 2.0 baseline
 - v2.0 2017-02-12 Initial release of v2.x paltform with additonal support for Ethernet connectivity to SmartThings
+- v2.1 2017-02-20 Added support for using the ESP-01 as WiFi communications for Arduino MEGA 2560 (SmartThings and ST_Anything libraries updated)

-ST_Anything v2.0
+ST_Anything v2.1
 ================
 Note: We created a ST_Anything v1.6 release on 2017-02-11 to make sure everyone can still get back to the original ThingShield-only code if necessary.

-Note: ST_Anything v2.0 was built using the Arduino IDE v1.8.1.
+Note: ST_Anything v2.1 was built using the Arduino IDE v1.8.1.
 Please make sure to upgrade your IDE.

 Turn your Arduino UNO/MEGA or NodeMCU ESP8266 into an AnyThing.
-ST_Anything is an Arduino library, sketch, and Device Handler that works with your Arduino/ThingShield, Arduino/W5100 Ethernet shield, or a NodeMCU ESP8266 to create an all-in-one SmartThings device.
+ST_Anything is an Arduino library, sketch, and Device Handler that works with your Arduino/ThingShield, Arduino/W5100 Ethernet shield, Arduino/ESP-01 or a NodeMCU ESP8266 to create an all-in-one SmartThings device.

 Note:  There are some significant changes as compared to the old v1.x platform.
 A signiciant rewrite of the "SmartThings" Arduino library was completed to incorporate Ethernet communications support.
 To use ST_Anything v2.x, you must also use all of the other supporting libaries found in this GitHub repository.
 Included is a the new SmartThings v2.x Arduino library which can be used standalone (examples are included in the library), or in conjunction with the ST_Anything library.